cassandra-hui/GitHub-Workshop/README.md

 - Set up a personal website using GitHub Pages.

 ## Prerequisites
 No prior experience with GitHub is required.
-During the workshop, participants will set up a basic GitHub account (free to create) and (optional and also free) install GitHub Desktop for local cloning.
+During the workshop, participants will set up a basic GitHub account (free to create) and install GitHub Desktop (also free)for local cloning.

 ## Materials Needed
 - A computer with internet access.
 - A GitHub account ([sign up for free](https://github.com/)).
-- (Optional) GitHub Desktop installed for local GUI activities ([Download here](https://desktop.github.com/)).
+- GitHub Desktop installed for local GUI activities ([Download here](https://desktop.github.com/)).

 ## Resources
 - [GitHub Documentation](https://docs.github.com/): Official GitHub documentation for further learning.